Heritage - 10: "Get off of My Cloud!" - Fifty Plus Rocking Years of the Rolling Stones

 At last, the lid's been lifted on the Greatest Rock'n'Roll Band

-'Exhibitionism', the Rolling Stones at the Saatchi Gallery, Duke of York Square off the King's Road, London SW3
+2016 'Exhibitionism', the Rolling Stones' Exhibition at the Saatchi Gallery, Duke of York Square off the King's Road, London SW3

 You had a slot for entering.
 Latecomers didn't get in.
-My wife Kath bought me a ticket as a birthday prezzie - thanks Kath - in April, 2016, my ticket for 2pm on a day in late April.
+I had a ticket as a birthday prezzie in April, 2016, my ticket for 2pm on a day in late April.
 I was almost a half hour early.
 I wasn't going to miss this for the world.
 The visitors who cruised around with me were a varied bunch, some unlikely looking candidates although they all seemed to enjoy themselves.
 Let's get down to particulars.

 Pegs were handed out before you passed through the basement flat they shared, smells and all, with tables full of unwashed dishes, sink full of ditto, stubbed-out ciggies, bedsheets all awry and so on (they were in training for when they struck rich and had somebody else to do the housework).
 Mind you, whoever owned the property was a bit remiss in maintenance, with black patches on the walls, peeling wallpaper...
 Seriously though, there was a great selection of guitars, electric and acoustic, amps and everything.
 There was plenty of stuff to do, listen to the lads talk about their recording sessions, do some mixing yourself on an easily operated 'console' (I enjoyed moving the tabs up and down to vary input, bass guitar, Ron and Keef, drums, lead and backing vocals).
 The lyric writing was covered in its own room, with original material that showed the creative process, Keef's notebooks and diaries etc. You could listen to the professionalism of their work in entertaining the millions of punters.
 The stage design concept and set models, cover and sleeve artwork by different artists including Andy Warhol's working zipper cover and 'Y' Front sleeve.
 Masses of photographs by the big names of the business.
 There were the stage outfits Mick and Keef have worn to gigs in one long gallery.
 Then in Room 9 you entered a mock-up of the backstage area with Keef's trunk and Mick's make-up 'tent' with all the spare amps and rehearsal kit.
 The girls handed out 3D glasses before you went next door for the finale...
 The closing number 'I Can't Get No Satisfaction' from the Hyde Park Concert (see above) with the whole crowd in on the act including Mick Taylor joining Ron and Keef for this last colourful blast.
 That got your juices going, eh?
 In the words of the immortal Keef, "What a gas!"